6 May 2021

 Balancing security and usability is difficult: a memorable password is insecure, but a secure password is hard to remember.
 So, what’s the alternative?

-Face biometrics enable organizations to balance security with an effortless user experience. iProov’s face verification technology is extremely simple for the individual to use while offering the highest levels of security to protect governments, enterprises and individuals against fraud.
+Face biometrics enable organizations to balance security with an effortless user experience. iProov’s face biometric technology is extremely simple for the individual to use while offering the highest levels of security to protect governments, enterprises and individuals against fraud.

 iProov provides two technologies to enable organizations to onboard and authenticate customers.